farmergeek94/FreolaContentSelector/README.md

    - Build the project to generate the DLLs

 2. **Add to Kentico Xperience**
-   - Add the project to your kentico xperince solution and reference from the main project.
+   - Add the project to your kentico xperience solution and reference from the main project.

 3. **Register the Module**
    - The module is automatically registered via assembly attributes in `FreolaContentItemSelectorModule.cs`